 In September 2018 Karina relocated to the UK where she studied her Master of Music (Opera) at the Royal Conservatoire of Scotland in Glasgow under the tutelage of acclaimed mezzo-soprano Kathleen McKellar Ferguson.
 At the Royal Conservatoire she has played the roles of Gherardino in Puccini's Gianni Schicchi, Soprano Trio in Bernstein's Trouble in Tahiti, Barbarina in Mozart's Le nozze di Figaro, Lucia in Britten's The Rape of Lucrecia and Sœur Constance in Poulenc's Dialogues des Carmélites (performances of the Poulenc cancelled due to COVID-19).

-Karina's masters studies have been generously supported by the Carclew Fellowships, Elder Conservatoirum EMR Travel Scholarship and The Friends of State Opera of South Australia.
+Karina's masters studies were generously supported by the Carclew Fellowships, Elder Conservatoirum EMR Travel Scholarship, The Friends of State Opera of South Australia and the Royal Conservatoire of Scotland donors.

 Karina made her professional UK debut in the roles of Sylviane and Lolo in Lehàr's much loved operetta The Merry Widow with touring Scottish opera company Opera Bohemia (August/September 2019).